Prologue - Clan Havoc

 "We're ready!"
 I shouted back.
 Although I was supposed to be in character already, and shouldn't have answered to "Twiz", I took that warning and readied my flintlocks.

 We waited.
-The melee should have started already, but we were still missing at least fifteen people, most notably Lucretzia, our most powerful wizard, and the head of Clan Black Sun.
+The melee should have started already, but we were still missing at least fifteen people, most notably Lucrezia, our most powerful wizard.

 Finally, a third army appeared on the field, one as mismatched as ours.
 After waiting for Clan MacThoi and Clan Black Sun to get their act together for most of the morning, it was nice to know that our allies were finally ready to play.